UoM-ResPlat-DevOps/SwiftChecker/README.md

               Requires: python-keystoneclient python-swiftclient

 positional arguments:
-*   path                  The full path to a file or directory that you would like to check against a swift object or container
+*   path:                The full path to a file or directory that you would like to check against a swift object or container
-*   container             Name of the Swift container to check
+*   container:           Name of the Swift container to check
-*   object_or_path        Optional: For file comparison this is the specific object name in swift to compare against.
+*   object_or_path:      Optional: For file comparison this is the specific object name in swift to compare against.
 For directory comparison, this is an optional prefix/path to append to the begining of file names during comparison